shenlebantongying/ArtifactCabinet/Linguistics/Français/grammer_review.typ

 #S[Qui #Conj[as]-tu #Conj[vu] ce matin?][
   Who did you see this morning?
 ][
-  as-tu #is tu avoir in reverse.
+  as-tu #est tu avoir in reverse.
 ]

 quit with à indicating possession: